chef/automate/components/automate-chef-io/content/docs/infra-server.md

 1. [Set up `knife`]({{< relref "infra-server.md#use-knife-with-chef-infra-server" >}}) for use with Chef Infra Server.

-### Configuration File Install of Standalone Chef Infra Server
+### Install a Standalone Chef Infra Server with a Configuration File

 Installing Chef Infra Server through Chef Automate using a configuration file also requires the use of the Chef Automate CLI.
 When Chef Automate deploys the Chef Infra Server, it automatically configures the Chef Infra Server to collect data to send to Chef Automate.